It’s just been one of those days.

 Well, it started last night.
 I was getting ready for bed, doing my usual nighttime routine; and as I washed my face, it just hit me in the gut.
 That sudden nagging feeling of sadness, almost loneliness, for no reason.
 This morning was fine, but then it just popped up again.

 I don’t really talk about my struggle with anxiety or feeling “down.”
 I don’t want to make it a big deal, or for it to become part of my identity.
 And, if I’m being honest, sometimes I hope that if I don’t talk about it, it will just go away.

 But I’ve been inspired recently by reading some articles about struggles that are harder, deeper, and longer than mine.
-I know the writer of the blog linked above, and her honesty and vulnerability makes me want to be more honest about my struggle.
+The honesty and vulnerability it took to write these articles makes me want to be more honest about my struggle.

 Most of the time, I’m not sure what causes it.
 I don’t always know how to handle it.
 Sometimes it goes away by itself.
 Sometimes it doesn’t.
 Sometimes I blame myself, sometimes I blame the devil.
 Sometimes I blame God or the circumstances He allows or puts me in.

 The point of all this is not to make you pity me.
 Hopefully, for some people reading this, you can relate.
 Not that I want you to struggle the same way I do, but I want you to know that you’re not alone.
 Some people don’t struggle with annoying feelings like this.
 Some people do; some do much worse than others.